KSP-KOS/KOS/doc/source/structures/vessels/gimbal.rst

     :access: Get/Set

     Is this gimbal locked to neutral position and not responding to steering controls right now?
 When you set it to true it will snap the engine back to 0s for pitch, yaw and roll

+.. attribute:: Gimbal:PITCH

+    :type: :ref:`Boolean <boolean>`
+    :access: Get/Set

+    Is the gimbal responding to pitch controls?
+Relevant only if the gimbal is not locked.

+.. attribute:: Gimbal:YAW

+    :type: :ref:`Boolean <boolean>`
+    :access: Get/Set

+    Is the gimbal responding to yaw controls?
+Relevant only if the gimbal is not locked.

+.. attribute:: Gimbal:ROLL

+    :type: :ref:`Boolean <boolean>`
+    :access: Get/Set

+    Is the gimbal responding to roll controls?
+Relevant only if the gimbal is not locked.

 .. attribute:: Gimbal:LIMIT